xmouyang/ADMarker/README.md

 ```
 |--unsupervise-fl-node // codes running unsupervised FL on clients

-    |-- run_unsupervise_node_all.sh/	// run unsupervised FL of all clients on a cloud cluster
     |-- run_unsupervise_node.sh/	// run unsupervised FL of a client on a edge device
     |-- unsupervise_main_node.py/	// main file of running unsupervised FL on the client
     |-- communication.py/	// set up communication with server